 fastest.
 I ship your rifle after I receive the ownership oath

-from you.
-NO credit card checks accepted.
+credit card checks accepted.

 UPS does not offer overnight shipping from my rural location.
 3 Day